SAP/ui5-tooling/CONTRIBUTING.md

  * enhancement: this is not a bug report, but an enhancement request

 Status of open issues:
- * unconfirmed: this report needs confirmation whether it is really a bug (no label; this is the default status)
- * approved: this issue is confirmed to be a bug
- * author action: the author is required to provide information
+ * information required: the author is required to provide information
- * contribution welcome: this fix/enhancement is approved and you are invited to contribute it
+ * good first issue: A newcomer may work on this
+ * help wanted: Additional help in analyzing this issue is appreciated

 Status/resolution of closed issues:

- * fixed: a fix for the issue was provided
- * duplicate: the issue is also reported in a different ticket and is handled there
+ * duplicate: the issue was already reported somewhere else
  * invalid: for some reason or another this issue report will not be handled further (maybe lack of information or issue does not apply anymore)
- * works: not reproducible or working as expected
  * wontfix: while acknowledged to be an issue, a fix cannot or will not be provided

 The labels can only be set and modified by committers.